hbr/coqlib/README.md

 # Programming in Coq

-We describe how to program and prove in Coq without using tactics.
+This text is an introduction to programming in Coq.